Residential tariffs

 - how to access your previous electricity consumption history

-- whether a demand or time of use tariff might be best suited to you
+- whether a demand or TOU tariff might be best suited to you

 - and how you can adjust to either of these tariff types to save on your bill.

-If you move to a time of use energy or time of use demand tariff, we’ve compiled some tips and hints to help you understand the ways to manage your electricity use in your home, to help you save on your power bills.
+If you move to a TOU energy or TOU demand tariff, we’ve compiled some tips and hints to help you understand the ways to manage your electricity use in your home, to help you save on your power bills.

 What are the residential network tariff options?